 At Westchester Health, a great many of our patients have high blood pressure (also known as hypertension) but not all of them fully understand what this condition means.
 Blood pressure refers to the force of your blood pushing against your artery walls as it flows throughout your body.
 Too much force, i.e., high blood pressure, can damage your arteries and lead to life-threatening conditions such as heart disease and stroke.

-Cardiovascular disease is the major cause of death in America, accounting for 34 percent of deaths, many suddenly and almost all of them premature.
-If you have diabetes, your risk rises even higher—dramatically.
-You have an increased risk of heart disease if you are a man over age 45 or a woman over age 55.
+Cardiovascular disease is the #1 cause of mortality in America, accounting for 610,000 deaths every year, according to the CDC.
+If you have diabetes, your risk is even higher.
+In addition, you have an increased risk of heart disease if you are a man over age 45 or a woman over age 55.
 You also are at greater risk if you have a close family member who had heart disease at an early age.

 Did you know that cardiac arrest, not breast cancer, is the #1 killer in women?
 In fact, according to The Heart Foundation, heart disease is more deadly for women than all forms of cancer combined.
 An estimated 43 million women in the U.S. are affected by heart disease.
 And yet, only 1 in 5 American women believe that heart disease is their greatest health threat.